Back to contents

 VATSC06582 - Consideration: Payments that are not consideration: Payments in specific sectors: Carbon offsetting: Compliance market

-The Protocol came into force on 15 February 2005 and requires developed countries, which have ratified the agreement, to limit their greenhouse gas (GHG) emissions over the period 2008 to 2012 (‘the first period’).
-It puts in place a ‘cap and trade’ mechanism for GHG emissions.
+The Protocol came into force on 16 February 2005 and required developed countries, which ratified the agreement, to limit their greenhouse gas (GHG) emissions.
+It put in place a ‘cap and trade’ mechanism for GHG emissions.

-Kyoto imposes an emissions target on developed countries, expressed in tonnes of carbon dioxide emissions.
-Each country receives Assigned Amount Units (AAUs) equivalent to their target emissions for the first period.
+Kyoto imposed an emissions target on developed countries, expressed in tonnes of carbon dioxide emissions.
+Each country received Assigned Amount Units (AAUs) equivalent to their target emissions for the first period.
 One AAU is equivalent to one tonne of carbon dioxide emissions.

-Developed countries can meet their emissions targets through a combination of domestic climate change activities and the use of three Kyoto mechanisms
+Developed countries could meet their emissions targets through a combination of domestic climate change activities and the use of three Kyoto mechanisms

 • Joint Implementation (JI)